 - Blue painters tape – This wide tape worked great to tape off the carpet from the baseboard, like I show in the video.
 When you pull it off, it won’t stick to the carpet and pull up fibers.

 - Wooster paintbrush – I LOVE this paintbrush!
 The soft rubber handle is very comfortable to use for hours and hours of painting.

 - Pittsburgh Paints Breakthrough paint – color L4.
 This paint dries fast, and works well for stained wood.
 If you have oak trim, you will need to apply an oil-based primer for your first coat, and then the Breakthrough paint.

-I’ve videotaped some tips and tricks to make this job easier.
-I’ve also written out the techniques under the video.
+I’ve created a video to show how to paint baseboard trim on carpet.
+There are some tips and tricks that I show in the video that makes this job easier.
+I’ve also written out the instructions below the video.